What is Synthetic Monitoring?

 Geographic Distribution of Synthetic Tests

 For example, Kentik has built out a global network of synthetic testing agents that customers use to verify performance levels of all major public or private cloud-based applications and SaaS applications.
-These agents are located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Alibaba Cloud, and IBM Clouds.
-Additionally, customers can easily install custom agents in their own geographically-diverse data centers.
+These agents are located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Alibaba Cloud, and IBM Cloud.
+Customers can also easily install custom agents in their geographically diverse data centers.
+This global network of testing agents ensures that businesses can monitor their network performance from multiple points around the world.

 With numerous network and infrastructure elements that need to be tested and a user population that is geographically dispersed, the number of testing combinations and permutations can grow to be very large.
 As a result, the configuration of synthetic tests can become complex and time-consuming when, for example, you want to test between multiple cloud regions (such as AWS regions).
 See also: “Using Synthetics for Your Cloud Monitoring Needs” and “A Guide to Cloud Monitoring Through Synthetic Testing”.